-The following persons (subject, wherever relevant, to purchase of units being permitted under their respective constitution and relevant state regulations) are eligible to subscribe to units:
+relevant state regulations) are eligible to subscribe to units:

-- Resident adult individuals, either singly or jointly (not exceeding three) or on anyone or Survivor basis; - Minor (as the first and the sole holder only) through a natural guardian (i.e. father or mother, as the case may be) or a court appointed legal guardian.
-There shall not be any joint holding with minor investments; - Proprietorship in the name of Sole Proprietor; - Karta of Hindu Undivided Family (HUF); - Partnership Firms including Limited Liability Partnership; - Companies/Domestic Corporate Bodies/Societies/Association of

-Persons/Body of individuals/Clubs/Public Sector Undertakings registered in India if authorized and permitted to under applicable laws and regulations;

-- Charitable or Religious Trusts authorized to invest in units of Mutual Funds; - Mutual Funds registered with SEBI; - Banks (including co-operative Banks and Regional Rural Banks), Financial Institutions and Investment Institutions incorporated in or the Indian branches of banks incorporated outside India; - Non-Resident Indians (NRIs), Persons of Indian Origin (PIO) residing abroad on full repatriation basis and on nonrepatriation basis; - Foreign Portfolio Investors (FPI) registered with SEBI; - Wakf Boards or endowments and Registered Societies (including registered co-operative societies) and private trusts authorized to invest in units; - Army/Air Force/Navy/Para-military funds and other eligible institutions; - Scientific and/or Industrial Research Organizations; - Multilateral Funding Agencies or Bodies Corporate incorporated outside India with the permission of Government of India / Reserve Bank of India; - Other schemes of 360 ONE Mutual Fund or any other mutual fund subject to the conditions and limits prescribed by SEBI Regulations; Trustee, AMC or Sponsor or their associates may subscribe to Units under the Scheme; - Provident/Pension/Gratuity/Superannuation and such other retirement and employee benefit and other similar funds; - Other Associations, Institutions, Bodies, etc. authorized to invest in the units; - Such other person as maybe decided by the AMC from time to time.
-This list given above is indicative and the applicable law, if any, shall supersede the list.
+- Resident Adult individuals, either singly or jointly (not exceeding three) or on anyone or Survivor basis; - Minor (as the first and the sole holder only) through a natural guardian (i.e. father or mother, as the case may be) or a court appointed legal guardian.
+There shall not be any joint holding with minor investments; - Proprietorship in the name of Sole Proprietor; - Karta of Hindu Undivided Family (HUF); - Partnership Firms; - Companies/Domestic Corporate Bodies/Societies/Association of Persons/Body of individuals/Clubs/Public Sector Undertakings registered in India if authorized and permitted to under applicable laws and regulations; - Charitable or Religious Trusts authorized to invest in units of Mutual Funds; - Mutual Funds registered with SEBI; - Banks (including co-operative Banks and Regional Rural Banks), Financial Institutions and Investment Institutions incorporated in or the Indian branches of banks incorporated outside India; - Non-Resident Indians, persons of Indian origin residing abroad (NRIs) on full repatriation basis and on non-repatriation basis; - Wakf Boards or endowments and Registered Societies (including registered co-operative societies) and private trusts authorized to invest in units; - Army/Air Force/Navy/Para-military funds and other eligible institutions; - Scientific and/or industrial research organizations; - Multilateral Funding Agencies or Bodies Corporate incorporated outside India with the permission of Government of India / Reserve bank of India; - Foreign Portfolio Investor (FPI), registered with SEBI.
+These investments shall be subject to the conditions prescribed by SEBI, RBI, Income Tax authorities and the AMC, from time to time; - Overseas Financial Organizations which have entered into an arrangement for investment in India, inter-alia with a mutual fund registered with SEBI and which arrangement is approved by Government of India; - Provident/Pension/Gratuity/Superannuation and such other retirement and employee benefit and other similar funds; - Other Associations, Institutions, Bodies, etc. authorized to invest in the units.